 No one argues against safer schools, but they do let money get in the way of achieving the objective.
-No one argues against screening for security’s sake, but they don’t want their children feeling oppressed.
+No one argues against screening for security’s sake, but they don’t want their children to feel oppressed.
 The National Sheriffs Association endorses a holistic layered approach for increasing school safety and security.
 We believe the same.

 Knowing who is on your school’s campus is a pretty basic layer of security.
 Facial Recognition is one of those technologies that can help identify and recognize who is on campus or in class, or on the school grounds; enter facial recognition software.